 2. Plan your Trip with Sygic Travel (formerly Tripomatic)

 This free app is very useful.
 It enables you to plot points of interest on a map, including your hotel, so you can see exactly how far you need to travel between points.
 You can then group attractions together per day based on their location.
 With pocket wifi, it can turn your mobile phone into a GPS tracking device so people with a terrible sense of direction (like me) don’t get lost.
 Pretty cool right?
 Check out my post on the Sygic Travel app for more information.

-You can also download our entire 2-week Taiwan itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download our entire 2-week Taiwan itinerary in editable Word format from our EAT-ineraries page.

 3. Rent a Pocket Wifi Device

 Having a constant and strong wifi connection is a must when traveling these days.
 You’ll need it to navigate, convert currencies, post on social media, and do last minute research.